eclipse-hawkbit/hawkbit/hawkbit-starters/README.md

 The [all in one](hawkbit-boot-starter) starter contains the complete feature set in addition we provide four starters for the hawkBit interfaces.
 They can be combined in any order.

-Check out the hawkBit [example application](../examples/hawkbit-example-app) as a reference.
+Check out the hawkBit [update server](../hawkbit-runtime/hawkbit-update-server) as a reference.